Gaspachow/cub3d-42/README.md

 This project’s objectives are similar to all school 42 first year’s objectives:
 Rigor, use of C, use of basic algorithms, information research etc.

-As a graphic design project, cub3D will enabled me to improve my skills in these
+As a graphic design project, cub3D enabled me to improve my skills in these
 areas: windows, colors, events, fill shapes, etc.

 Overall, cub3D is a remarkable playground to explore the playful practical applications of mathematics.